‘DWTS’ Spoilers: The Top 11 Perform For Viewer Votes & Derek Hough Dances A Special Paso Doble

 Nev Schulman and Jenna Johnson boogie in a Jazz routine to “Good Vibrations” by Marky Mark and The Funky Bunch.

-Chrishell Stause and Gleb Savchenko perform Cotemporary to “Stars” by Grace Potter & The Nocturnals.
+Chrishell Stause and Gleb Savchenko perform Contemporary to “Stars” by Grace Potter & The Nocturnals.

 Johnny Weir and Britt Stewart sway to a Salsa to “On The Floor” by Jennifer Lopez featuring Pitbull.

 The celebrities will be judged by Carrie Ann Inaba, Derek Hough, and Bruno Tonioli.
-Head judge Len Goodman will continue to make appearances to reveal proper ballroom technique from his home in the UK.
+Head judge Len Goodman will continue to make appearances to reveal proper ballroom technique from his home in the U.K.

-Live votes will occur each week during the live broadcast in the ET/CT time zones.
+Viewer votes will occur each week during the live broadcast in the ET/CT time zones.
 Fans in all United States time zones may vote within that window.
-The live vote combined with the judges’ scores will be revealed during the broadcast.
+The live votes combined with the judges’ scores will be revealed during the broadcast.
 At the end of the evening, the panel of judges will decide which celebrity up for elimination stays in the competition and whose journey comes to an end.